CLINEEK/ELAGENT/README.md

 # Challenging LLMs with New Tasks

-This repository is for our paper: Challenging Large Language Models with New Tasks: A Study on their Adaptability and Robustness.
+This repository is for [our ACL 2024 Findings paper](https://aclanthology.org/2024.findings-acl.485/): Challenging Large Language Models with New Tasks: A Study on their Adaptability and Robustness.
 This repository contains the datasets for the six tasks; GPT-4 evaluation scripts for these tasks; and the evaluation results used in the paper.

 1. The 'datasets' directory contains prompts for six tasks.